MihSawant/spring-boot-kafka/README.md

 does all the work for us.

 Next we are going to create a **_Topic_** using the TopicBuilder class, provide a name and add mark it as a Bean.

+We First create a Producer in order to publish some message, **KafkaTemplate** can be used to publish the message and it has _send()_ method which takes two args: topicName and the message to publish.
+This is a very nice utility that we can use which spring-boot provides and it is auto-configured by spring and so we can directly inject it.